TechnitiumSoftware/DnsServer/README.md

 - Installs in just a minute and works out-of-the-box with zero configuration.
 - Block ads & malware using one or more block list URLs.
 - High performance DNS server based on async IO that can serve millions of requests per minute even on a commodity desktop PC hardware (load tested on Intel i7-8700 CPU with more than 100,000 request/second over Gigabit Ethernet).
-- Self host [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) and [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) DNS service on your network.
+- Self host [DNS-over-TLS](https://www.rfc-editor.org/rfc/rfc7858.html), [DNS-over-HTTPS](https://www.rfc-editor.org/rfc/rfc8484.html), and [DNS-over-QUIC](https://www.ietf.org/rfc/rfc9250.html) DNS service on your network.
-- Use public DNS resolvers like Cloudflare, Google & Quad9 with [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) and [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) protocols as forwarders.
+- Use public DNS resolvers like Cloudflare, Google, Quad9, & AdGuard with [DNS-over-TLS](https://www.rfc-editor.org/rfc/rfc7858.html), [DNS-over-HTTPS](https://www.rfc-editor.org/rfc/rfc8484.html), or [DNS-over-QUIC](https://www.ietf.org/rfc/rfc9250.html) protocols as forwarders.
 - Advanced caching with features like serve stale, prefetching and auto prefetching.
 - Supports working as an authoritative as well as a recursive DNS server.
-- DNSSEC validation support with RSA & ECDSA algorithms for recursive resolver, forwarders, and conditional forwarders.
+- DNSSEC validation support with RSA & ECDSA algorithms for recursive resolver, forwarders, and conditional forwarders with NSEC and NSEC3 support.
-- DNSSEC support for all supported DNS transport protocols including encrypted DNS protocols (DoT, DoH, & DoH JSON).
+- DNSSEC support for all supported DNS transport protocols including encrypted DNS protocols.
 - DANE TLSA [RFC 6698](https://datatracker.ietf.org/doc/html/rfc6698) record type support.
 This includes support for automatically generating the hash values using certificates in PEM format.
 - SSHFP [RFC 4255](https://www.rfc-editor.org/rfc/rfc4255.html) record type support.
 - CNAME cloaking feature to block domain names that resolve to CNAME which are blocked.